-Many prohibitions and limitations apply to projects that adversely impact migratory birds and bald and golden eagles.
+A number of prohibitions and limitations apply to projects that adversely impact migratory birds and bald and golden eagles.
 Executive Order 13186 directs Federal agencies to enter a Memorandum of Understanding with the U.S. Fish and Wildlife Service to promote conservation of migratory bird populations when a Federal action will have a measurable negative impact on migratory birds.